-The seventh edition of the Maderada began at 9:00 am, when dozens of locals met up at Plaza de España to march in a procession to the Cabriel Recreational Area to have a snack.
+The eleventh edition of the Maderada began at 9:00 am, when dozens of locals met up at Plaza de España to march in a procession to the Cabriel Recreational Area to have a snack.
 After the snack, dressed like traditional wood haulers, they toss the logs and rags into the water to transport them in a symbolic path along the river, around 500 meters long.
 Finally the wood haul started around 11.30 am, after the blessing of the local priest.

 The Maderada was a highly important business activity in the past centuries.
 Every year, with the arrival of autumn and the swelling of the river, the logs from the mountain ranges of Cuenca were transported down to Alzira and Cullera.
 Those were the days prior to railroads, and, of course, massive transportation by road.
 Thus, part of the wood was transported across Spain through the main rivers.
 The Júcar and the Cabriel rivers, which join at Cofrentes, were two of the routes used to supply the important woodworking industries in Valencia.
 The “gancheros” or wood haulers were the men in charge of guiding the logs over a trip that took several months.
 From the shores, onboard barges or riding the logs themselves, they had to control their direction, an activity that required a great amount of skill.
 The inhabitants of Cofrentes were famous for this.
 They were known as gancheros because they used a large wooden gaff with a metal hook at the end (“gancho”) to handle the logs.